 Headless Commerce Platform Examples

 A good way to understand how headless commerce works is with concrete examples.
 We’ve put together a few examples of headless commerce solutions currently being offered.

 About You, Cloud’s Backbone is an ecommerce infrastructure that companies can use as their ecommerce solution.
-Backbone is API based, allowing ecommerce activities such as product management, catalogue organization, order processing, stock management, warehouse management, and more.
+Backbone is API based, allowing ecommerce activities such as product management, catalog organization, order processing, stock management, warehouse management, and more.
 Backbone lets you do all of this in one place, through API calls.
-You can also integrate it with eCommerce tools you are currently using.
+You can also integrate it with the ecommerce tools you are currently using.

 Elastic Path offers ecommerce architecture solutions, including APIs and headless commerce solutions.
 They also offer solutions for things like voice commerce and chatbots.
 Elastic Path partners with all types of different companies, from ecommerce CRMs to consulting to web hosting services to ensure you have the tools you need to make your ecommerce system work.

 Amplience is a headless commerce solution that also provides a content solution.
 With Amplience, your headless system can extend to both commerce and content.
 Their main focus is allowing ecommerce teams, including content managers and their teams, to work together to keep the content and ecommerce itself up to date and ensure a coherent and polished customer experience.
 This includes product attributes and classification, product page content, landing page content, and greater ease of development.